signupsoftware/TEMP-Docs-BC/docs/user-manual/3-business-functionality/19-ocr-import-mapping.md

 #### Disable Warning Messages for VAT Mapping

-Go to OCR Import --> Disable Warning Messages for VAT Mapping to turn off the warning messages for VAT mapping.
+Go to: **OCR Import --> Disable Warning Messages for VAT Mapping** to turn off the warning messages for VAT mapping.

 When disabled, no warning messages will be presented in the Import Journal for the imported values regarding mapping VAT Prod.
 Posting Group.